 A Silent National Crisis

-People over 60 who are also renters grew by 43% over the last decade.
-Seniors are downsizing at new levels for reasons including financial concerns and a need for basic survival.
+People over 60 who are renters grew by 43 percent over the past decade.
+Seniors are downsizing at record levels as they worry about their financial situation and their basic quality of life.

-The healthcare industry has poured billions of dollars into new advancements that cure and prolong life.
-Yet we are still using 19th century institutional care model to care for our seniors.
+The healthcare industry has poured billions of dollars into leading-edge advances that cure disease and prolong life.
+Our elderly are now living longer but not healthfully.